Get the newsletter.

 • 1/2 cup loosely-packed fresh mint, chopped

-• 1/3 cup grated Parmigiano-Reggiano cheese, plus more to serve
+• 1/3 cup grated Parmigiano-Reggiano cheese, plus extra for serving

 • 3 tablespoons butter